Are you looking for the best natural hot springs near Mammoth? If so, come right on in!

 Crab Cooker Hot Springs

-This is another small hot spring located off Benton Cross Road or Whitman Tubs Road depending which way you are coming from.
+This is another small hot spring located off Benton Cross Road or Whitmore Tubs Road depending which way you are coming from.
 This is a beautiful hot spring that is located between Rock Tub and Shepard down a longer dirt road set down a bit off the dirt path.
-This pool is easy to miss if there aren’t other cars parked in the small cut out.
+The pool is easy to miss if there aren’t other cars parked in the small cut out.
 You can’t see the pool from the road, but head down the sandy trail about 100 yards and you will see it.

 This small pool is partially man made quite similar to the Rock Tub Hot Springs.
 The water here is a bit warmer than Rock Tub and since it’s located a bit further down a dirt path tends to be a little less crowded than the others in the area.